EnterpriseDB/tpa/docs/src/architecture-BDR-Always-ON.md

 You may optionally specify `--enable-camo` to set the pair of PGD primary instances in each region to be each other's CAMO partners.

+You may optionally specify `--enable-harp-probes [{http, https}]` to enable http(s) api endpoints that will allow to easily probe harp's health.

 Please note we enable HARP2 by default in BDR-Always-ON architecture.